basho/basho_docs/content/riak/ts/1.3.0/using/planning.md

 #### Partition Key

-The partition key is the first key, and is defined as the named fields in parentheses.
-The partition key must have at least one field.
+The partition key is the first element of the primary key, and is defined as a list of  column names and quantum in parentheses.
+The partition key must have at least one column name and a quantum.

-You can use a quantum to colocate data on one of the partition key's timestamp fields:
+The quantum is used to colocate data on one of the partition key's timestamp fields:

 ```sql
 PRIMARY KEY  ((region, state, QUANTUM(time, 1, 's')), ...)
 ```

-A maximum of one quantum function can be specified and it must be the last element of the partition key.
+Only one quantum function may be specified and it must be the last element of the partition key.

 The quantum function takes 3 parameters: